Henry VIII: France and the Habsburgs

 In 1510, France, with a fragile alliance with the Holy Roman Empire in the League of Cambrai, was winning a war against Venice.
 Henry renewed his father's friendship with Louis XII of France, an issue that divided his council.
 Certainly, war with the combined might of the two powers would have been exceedingly difficult.
 Shortly thereafter, however, Henry also signed a pact with Ferdinand II of Aragon.
 After Pope Julius II created the anti-French Holy League in October 1511, Henry followed Ferdinand's lead and brought England into the new League.
 An initial joint Anglo-Spanish attack was planned for the spring to recover Aquitaine for England, the start of making Henry's dreams of ruling France a reality.
 The attack, however, following a formal declaration of war in April 1512, was not led by Henry personally and was a considerable failure; Ferdinand used it simply to further his own ends, and it strained the Anglo-Spanish alliance.
 Nevertheless, the French were pushed out of Italy soon after, and the alliance survived, with both parties keen to win further victories over the French.
 Henry then pulled off a diplomatic coup by convincing Emperor Maximilian to join the Holy League.
-Remarkably, Henry had also secured the promised title of "Most Christian King of France" from Julius and possibly coronation by the Pope himself in Paris, if only Louis could be defeated.
+Remarkably, Henry had secured the promised title of "Most Christian King of France" from Julius and possibly coronation by the Pope himself in Paris, if only Louis could be defeated.

 On 30 June 1513, Henry invaded France, and his troops defeated a French army at the Battle of the Spurs – a relatively minor result, but one which was seized on by the English for propaganda purposes.
-Soon after, the English took Thérouanne and handed it over to Maximillian; Tournai, a more significant settlement, followed.
+Soon after, the English took Thérouanne (handing it over to Maximilian) and Tournai, a more significant settlement, which it kept for five years before handing it back to the French.
 Henry had led the army personally, complete with a large entourage.
 His absence from the country, however, had prompted his brother-in-law James IV of Scotland to invade England at the behest of Louis.
 Nevertheless, the English army, overseen by Queen Catherine, decisively defeated the Scots at the Battle of Flodden on 9 September 1513.
 Among the dead was the Scottish king, thus ending Scotland's brief involvement in the war.
 These campaigns had given Henry a taste of the military success he so desired.
 However, despite initial indications, he decided not to pursue a 1514 campaign.
 He had been supporting Ferdinand and Maximilian financially during the campaign but had received little in return; England's coffers were now empty.
-With the replacement of Julius by Pope Leo X, who was inclined to negotiate for peace with France, Henry signed his own treaty with Louis: his sister Mary would become Louis' wife, having previously been pledged to the younger Charles, and peace was secured for eight years, a remarkably long time.
+With the replacement of Julius by Pope Leo X, who was inclined to negotiate for peace with France, Henry signed his own treaty with Louis: his sister Mary would become Louis's wife, having previously been pledged to the younger Charles, and peace was secured for eight years, a remarkably long time.